The Pacific War Online Encyclopedia

 U.S. Army.
-Via Wikimedia Commons
+Via Wikimedia

 Either kind of magazine had to be reloaded with fresh rounds once it was emptied.
 In some cases the ammunition was supplied in a clip that was inserted as a unit into the magazine (an en bloc clip), and which could be removed when empty and replaced with a fresh clip.
 This largely eliminated the need for a removable magazine.